Write To Operator

 Software Agreement and Disclaimer

-This sample program describes some of the various techniques used to display a message or text string on the display.
-The program is written in IBM Mainframe Assembler, it will compile using Assembler/H or HLASM .
+This test case describes and demonstrates various techniques used to display a message or text string on the display.
+The program is written in IBM Mainframe Assembler, it will compile using Assembler/H or HLASM.
 This program provides examples of some of the coding techniques used to display a message on the user console.
-It will run as an MVS batch job on an IBM mainframe or as a project with Micro Focus Mainframe Express (MFE) running on a PC with Windows.
+It will run as an MVS batch job on an IBM mainframe or on a Windows System with Micro Focus Enterprise Developer.

 This program may serve as a tutorial for programmers that are new to 370 assembler or as a reference for experienced programmers.